DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/container.md

 Note that it's highly not recommended to redefine the service properties and methods for the default types of controls, since it may cause breaks in their functionality.
 If you need to modify the default controls, you should [create a new control type via the `controls` property](/api/diagram_editor/editbar/config/controls_property/).
 :::

 - `$layout` - (optional) - a callback function that allows setting the structure of a control.
-Returns the configuration of a Form control.
+Returns the configuration of the [Container](https://docs.dhtmlx.com/suite/form/container/) Form control.
 Called with the following parameter:
     - `object` - the configuration of a control without service properties

 ## Example